 In the beautiful and vast park Saint-Jean-Bosco, you will find two public beaches in shallow water.
 Ideal with young children, these beaches overlook the Assomption River.
 Qualified rescuers provide surveillance.
 A boat launch for canoe or kayak enthusiasts is also available.
 Tennis courts, bike path and water games nearby.

-June 23 to mid-August
+End of June to mid-August

 Every day from noon to 6 pm